 Acrylamide is a well-known industrial chemical whose primary use is the synthesis of polyacrylamide.
-The discovery of the presence of acrylamide in food first occurred when workers in Sweden, exposed to an industrial accident involving acrylamide, were tested for the content of acrylamide-haemoglobin adduct in blood samples, and low levels were also unexpectedly found in the non-smoking control group of non-exposed workers.
+The discovery of the presence of acrylamide in food first occurred when environmental contamination from a Swedish construction project caused widespread death of livestock.
+Workers were tested for the content of acrylamide-haemoglobin adduct in blood samples, and low levels were unexpectedly found in the non-smoking control group of non-exposed workers.
 This led to investigation of food as a possible source, and the discovery that acrylamide was formed when potatoes were heated above 120̊C. Samples of commercially available foods in Sweden were then analysed and acrylamide was found in a number of foods commonly consumed, particularly carbohydrate rich foods prepared by heating at high temperature.
 The results were published in April 2002 (Tareke et al 2002) and the occurrence of acrylamide in foods rapidly became a global issue.
-The results announced in Sweden were soon confirmed in other countries, and it became evident that acrylamide has, unsuspected until 2002, been part of human diets ever since foods were first prepared by cooking, thousands of years ago.
+The results announced in Sweden were soon confirmed in other countries, and it became evident that acrylamide has, unsuspected until 2002, been part of human diets ever since foods were first prepared by cooking.
 Due to acrylamide’s potential as a public health threat, both as a suspected carcinogen and a neurotoxin, many studies were rapidly initiated, with extensive cooperation/collaboration among several countries.

-The reducing sugars (glucose, fructose) and asparagine are natural components of plants and plant-derived ingredients used in preparation of the foods.
+The reducing sugars (glucose, fructose) and asparagine are natural components of plants and plant-derived ingredients.
 They are particularly prevalent in cereals and potatoes.
-It has been shown that the reducing sugars (glucose, fructose) are the limiting factors in acrylamide formation in potatoes, while asparagine appears to be the limiting factor in cereal products (Stadler 2006).
+It has been shown that the reducing sugars are the limiting factors in acrylamide formation in potatoes, while asparagine appears to be the limiting factor in cereal products (Stadler 2006).

 Within a few months following the 2002 announcement, attention became focused on the Maillard Reaction (MR) when it was reported from England (Mottram et al), Switzerland (Stadler et al 2002) and Canada, that acrylamide was formed from the reaction of reducing sugars and the amino acid asparagine.
 In subsequent studies, it was confirmed that the primary mechanism of formation is the reaction of glucose and/or fructose with asparagine